ankitsultana/ankitsultana.github.io/_posts/2023-09-19-reading-list.md

 ## Database Reading List

-I started reading DB and Systems related literature in June'2023, and I try to keep this page updated with some of the papers, blogs and talks I found interesting.
-The more recently read papers should be at the top, but often I catalog some old papers just to make sure I actually remember what they were about.
+I started reading DB and Systems related literature in June'23, and I try to keep this page updated with some of the papers, blogs and talks I found interesting.
+More recently read papers should be at the top, but often I catalog some old papers just to make sure I actually remember what they were about.